+Response to reviewers

+A COMPREHENSIVE UNCERTAINTY FRAMEWORK FOR HISTORICAL FLOOD FREQUENCY ANALYSIS: A 500-YEAR LONG CASE STUDY.

+We thank editor and reviewers for their suggestions.
+Please find in the following pages a detailed response for each point highlighted by reviewers.

+In orange, the reviewer’s comments

 In bold, the new formulation considered in the paper

 In green, the response to the reviewer

-En rouge, ce dont je ne suis pas sûr/qui n’est pas encore modifié dans le papier

 Neil McDonald

-L28: Add reference (Macdonald and Sangster, 2017): OK
+L28: Add reference (Macdonald and Sangster, 2017): The reference has been added to text and bibliography

-L60: Change “riparian populations”  “populations living adjacent to the river, etc.”: OK
+L60: Change “riparian populations”  “populations living adjacent to the river, etc.”: formulation has been changed

-L78: “testing the”  “testing of the” & “real-life dataset”  “real-world dataset”: OK “This allows testing of the FFA models” formulation bizarre? “allows the testing of the FFA models” est mieux ?
+L78: “testing the”  “testing of the” & “real-life dataset”  “real-world dataset”: formulation has been changed

 L128: “In some cases, the flood inventory starts before the date t1 of the first known flood (for instance, at the creation of the service in charge of surveying floods, or at the date of bridge construction where historical data is available).”

- I think this is valid if we know that the bridge replaced a previous bridge lost to a flood: Why?
-This doesn’t affect the fact that all the floods are supposed to be recorded since the creation of the bridge. however, if this is not the case, the bridge may significantly alter the flood levels/channel morphology and /or over-estimate the period of time at the start of the historical record if construction occurred much earlier than the first historical account.: I agree about the channel morphology modification, but as this morphology remains stable during the whole surveying period (e.g. the whole life of the bridge), that may not be a problem.
+ I think this is valid if we know that the bridge replaced a previous bridge lost to a flood.
+However, if this is not the case, the bridge may significantly alter the flood levels/channel morphology and /or over-estimate the period of time at the start of the historical record if construction occurred much earlier than the first historical account.

+There is a confusion here with the expression “flood inventory”, which is not the flood events collection but the surveying period (which includes flood and no-flood observations).
+We clarified the sentence: “In some cases, the historical period (including flood and no-flood information) starts before the date t1…” and the other occurrences (L65 and L337).

+I agree about the channel morphology modification, but as this morphology remains stable during the whole surveying period (e.g. the whole life of the bridge), that may not be a problem.
 There is no over-estimation of the period if the floods are recorded since the construction of the bridge.
+See a very similar example in the following paper about floods in the High Rhine basin since 1268 from Wetter et al., (2011): 10.1080/02626667.2011.583613.

+“The narrative information “the bridge looked like a float on the river” (Source S2) and “people standing on the bridge washed their hands in the Rhine” (Source S3) clearly tells us that the river’s water level must have reached approximately the level of the bridge.
+According to a very accurate drawing by Emanuel Büchel showing the Greater Basel townscape of 1759 (Source S4), it can be clearly demonstrated that the bridge and the window of the Guildhouse were on approximately the same level (Fig. 8, top left: red line), and this perfectly fits the narrative information “boats needed to be boarded through the windows of the guild house” (Source S5).”
+As the old bridge of Basel was built in 1225, we can easily assess that if a large flood occurred before the oldest known flood in 1268, we would have some testimonies.

-L243: “We use the plotting…”  “The plotting…” & add “are applied” at the end: Ok
+L243: “We use the plotting…”  “The plotting…” & add “are applied” at the end: Formulation has been changed

-L244: “Appendix”  “The appendix”: Ok
+L244: “Appendix”  “The appendix”: Formulation has been changed

-L400: “taking into consideration”  “to be considered”: OK
+L400: “taking into consideration”  “to be considered”: Formulation has been changed

-L406: “additional”  “prior”: Ok
+L406: “additional”  “prior”: Formulation has been changed

-L414: “on””in” & remove “discharge of”: Ok
+L414: “on””in” & remove “discharge of”: Corrected

+L415: “on””in”: Corrected

-L417: “additional”  “prior” & “allows reducing”  “reduces”: Ok
+L417: “additional”  “prior” & “allows reducing”  “reduces”: Formulation has been changed

-L418: “on”  “in” & “with”  “for”: Ok
+L418: “on”  “in” & “with”  “for”: Formulation has been changed

-L421: “proposed”  “proposes”: Ok
+L421: “proposed”  “proposes”: Formulation has been changed

-L440: remove “Note that”: OK
+L440: remove “Note that”: Formulation has been changed

-L445: “In a second part…”  “The paper also presents”: OK
+L445: “In a second part…”  “The paper also presents”: Formulation has been changed